"Qualified information, just in time..."

 Labor and Social Security Consulting

-Employers are under the control of the state in terms of labor and social security legislation. İş ve Sosyal Güvenlik Atölyesi, under the coordination of Sadettin Orhan, offers scope to pre-audit services for employers.
+Employers are under the control of the state in terms of labor and social security legislation. İş ve Sosyal Güvenlik Atölyesi, under the coordination of PhD.
+Sadettin Orhan, offers scope to social compliance inspection services for employers.
 All business processes are reviewed in terms of regulatory compliance, reporting and disclosure about on measures to be taken.
-Thus, you can be prepared in case of the Ministry of Labour and Social Security or SSI inspections.

 PhD.
 Sadettin ORHAN writes: Social security rights of foreigners in 10 questions